+The financial statement review or audit must be completed following the end of the most recent fiscal year in accordance with Wisconsin State Statute 202.12 (1)(b).
+For purposes of this section, revenue excludes investment gains and losses.

-- Most recent financial statement review/audit (within the last 18 months): an annual financial statement review/audit review from a Certified Public Accountant (CPA) who is not affiliated with your organization following the end of your most recent fiscal year.
-Draft financial statement review/audit will not be accepted. - Those Organizations less than \$200,000 in REVENUE in a fiscal year may submit internally or otherwise generated statements of financial position and activities and request a waiver to postpone a financial statement review/audit from a Certified Public Accountant (CPA) who is not affiliated with your organization until such time as total annual REVENUE reach \$200,000. - Those Organizations between \$200,000 to \$500,000 in REVENUE in a fiscal year may submit a financial statement review from a Certified Public
+• Those organizations with less than \$300,000 in revenue in a fiscal year are required to submit internally or otherwise generated statements of financial position and activities, and request a waiver to postpone a financial statement review/audit from a Certified Public Accountant (CPA) who is not affiliated with the organization until such time as total annual revenue reaches \$300,000.
+A waiver request must be submitted each year.

-- Accountant (CPA) who is not affiliated with your organization in place of a financial statement audit. - Those Organizations more than \$500,000 in REVENUE are required to complete a financial statement audit from a Certified Public Accountant (CPA) who is not affiliated with your organization. - For purposes of this section, REVENUE excludes investment gains and losses. - If no management letter is included in the financial statement review/audit, the organization's board officer or auditor must notify UWRC in writing that no letter was included. - Organizations must upload yearly financial statements review/audits in eCImpact under compliance if available between RFP submission years.
+- Those organizations between \$300,000 to \$500,000 in revenue in a fiscal year are required to submit a financial statement review from a Certified Public Accountant (CPA) who is not affiliated with the organization in place of a financial statement audit. - Those organizations with more than \$500,000 in revenue are required to submit a financial statement audit from a Certified Public Accountant (CPA) who is not affiliated with the organization. - If no management letter is included in the financial statement review/audit, the organization's board officer or auditor must notify UWRC in writing that no letter was included.